Wendy’s Chili Recipe

 • Refrigerate – in an airtight container for up to five days.

-• Freeze – cool the chili to room temperature.
-Place it in an airtight freezer-safe container or a vacuum-sealed bag.
+• Freeze: Cool the chili to room temperature.
+Please place it in an airtight freezer-safe container or a vacuum-sealed bag.
 Keep it in the freezer for up to 3 months.

 Best Way to Reheat Leftover Wendy’s Chili

-If you need to reheat a portion of Wendy’s chili I recommend reheating in the microwave.
-If you need to reheat several portions I recommend reheating on the stovetop in a pot over medium-low heat.
+If you need to reheat a portion of Wendy’s chili, I recommend doing so in the microwave.
+If you need to reheat several portions, I recommend doing so on the stovetop in a pot over medium-low heat.

 Overhead view of copycat Wendy's chili in two bowls and two spoons.